jhopia/me/projects.md

 # Enterprise IT Digital Transformation

-Enabled an Engineering Mindset within our traditional Technical Analysts, new DevOps Titles, and enabled Self-Service capabilities to support a strong Developer Experience for all our engineers.
+Enabled an Engineering Mindset within our traditional Technical Analysts, new DevOps Titles, and created Self-Service capabilities to support a strong Developer Experience movement for all our engineers.
-## Container Server
+## Container Service
 ## Image Service
+## CI/CD Service
+## Performance Testing Service